 Iowa also pioneered the concept of artist as teacher.
 As an art or art history major, you’ll work with faculty members who have national and international reputations and whose art and publications are included in collections all over the world.

 At Iowa, you’ll find yourself surrounded by art.
-You’ll encounter sculptures everywhere on campus, and you may study in university buildings designed by well-known architects, present and past.
+You will encounter sculptures everywhere on campus, and you may study in university buildings designed by well-known architects, present and past.
 You’re sure to visit the Iowa Memorial Union, where you’ll see UI Museum of Art exhibits and countless works by university artists, including your professors.

 If you’re a studio artist, you’ll choose from programs in ceramics, graphic design, 3-D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.
 U.S.News & World Report ranks Iowa’s printmaking program 4th in the nation.
-The School of Art and Art History also offers a BA in Art History.

 Students majoring in art earn a Bachelor of Arts (BA) or a Bachelor of Fine Arts (BFA) degree.
 All students begin in the BA program.